Adldap2/Adldap2/docs/logging.md

 By default, all of Adldap2's [events](events.md) will call the logger you have set to utilize.

-> **Note**: The included logger does not display or log anything to a file.
-You must implement your own implementation.
+> **Note**: Adldap2 does not include a file / text logger.
+You must implement your own.

 ## Registering a Logger